ichtrojan/laravel-otp/README.md

 }
 ```

-### Clean used Otps Artisan command
+### Delete expired tokens
-Artisan command to clean used otps from database.
+You can delete expired tokens by running the following artisan command:
 ```bash
 php artisan otp:clean
 ```
-You can also add this artisan command to `app/Console/Kernal.php` to automatically clean on scheduled
+You can also add this artisan command to `app/Console/Kernel.php` to automatically clean on scheduled
 ```php
 <?php